dcsndevs/care-plus/README.md

 ## Usage

 Follow the on-screen prompts to navigate through the application.
 Input valid data as guided by the application.

+## Future Development and Limitations
+More functionalities would be handy in this application.
+Extra functionality to include, manually determining the period of time time that a student's overall progress should be populated.
+It would also go further to include exporting this information to a local machine or sending it to a user provided email address.

 ## Credits